matrixinfer-ai/kthena/docs/matrixinfer/docs/user-guide/runtime.md

 - Runtime does not require separate installation.
 As part of ModelInfer, it will be automatically deployed in the ModelInfer Pod.
 - When deploying via the Model CR (one-stop deployment), no additional configuration is needed; ModelInfer will automatically enable the runtime feature.
-- For standalone deployment using ModelInfer YAML, you can add the following configuration to start Runtime:
+- For standalone deployment using ModelInfer YAML, you can add the following configuration to start Runtime sidecar container:

   ```
   - name: runtime